nirupam090/dapper-repositories/README.md

 The original idea was taken from [Yoinbol](https://github.com/Yoinbol/MicroOrm.Pocos.SqlGenerator).

-All tests with MSSQL and MySQL has passed, PostgreSQL and SQLite tests are being developed.
+All tests with MSSQL and MySQL have been passed, PostgreSQL and SQLite tests are stil in development.

 ## Installation